justicebangura/Project-1/README.md

 ### Group 2: Katie Nieuwhof, Catherine Ding, Sobi Iyver, Justice Bangura

 ## Motivation & Hypothesis
-**Hypothesis**: we believe that certain economic environment impacts the banks financial and market behavior in US free trade market.
+**Hypothesis**: we believe that certain economic environments impact the banks financial and market behavior in the US free trade market.

 We assume that:

-1. The Top 3 US Banks stock data and their financial report, as well as with iShares S&P U.S. Banks UCITS ETF data can represent the US publicly traded Banks market.
+1. The Top 3 US Banks stock data and their financial report, as well as iShares S&P U.S. Banks UCITS ETF data, can represent the US publicly traded Banks market.
 2. The most important economic environment factors for US banks market can be briefly assessed by fed and treasury bonds interests, inflation forward rate, mortgage rates, cpi, and unemployment rate.

 **The primary question we asked is:**